The Mary Celeste

 An enduring mystery of the sea ...

-A modern steel ship has arrives in the Bay of Gibraltar, a safe resting place on one of the busiest shipping lanes in the world, its crew all on board relaxing and its position logged by AIS.
+A modern three masted sailing vessel leaves the Bay of Gibraltar, a safe resting place on one of the busiest shipping lanes in the world, its crew all on board safe and its position logged by AIS.

 Much has been written and continues to be written about the enigma of this vessel.
 Most of what you think you know about it and indeed what you read on the Internet, is not based on fact, but on the imagination of writers enhancing the story - and inaccuracies in reporting the events.

 The Ship was originally built at Spencer's Island Nova Scotia as "The Amazon" In 1868 she was renamed

 One of the greatest legends of the sea is the mystery of the brigantine the Marie Celeste, which according to common knowledge was discovered at sea totally deserted.